eddygarcas/binky-builder/README.md

 ### Used as OpenStruct
 Initialize an instance using json data, including the Builder class on your class definition.
-Once initialized just use the accessors as a normal class instance.
+Once initialized just use the accessors as any other instance.
 ```ruby
   class Issue
     include Binky::Builder